Keto Diet Basics

 When on a ketogenic diet, most consumed calories (between 65 and 75 percent) should be from the fat you eat.
 The next largest portion would be protein (around 20 to 25 percent), followed by carbohydrates at only around 5 percent.

 For those unfamiliar with this concept, the first thought that comes to mind is that eating fat is bad for you.
-However, many studies have shown that most of the fats we consume are vital to our health while excess carbs are hurting us.
+However, many studies have shown that most of the fats we consume are vital to our health, while excess carbs are hurting us.

 What Are Carbs?

 Carbs are found in foods high in sugar, starches, and grains (like pasta, cereals, burgers, soda and more) and cause a spike in one’s blood sugar levels since they turn to glucose as the body breaks them down.
-In turn, our bodies must release insulin to reduce the blood sugar levels and stabilize us.
-Overconsumption of these foods and the consistent spike and crash of blood sugar levels can lead to insulin desensitization which eventually leads to pre-diabetes and type 2 diabetes.
+In turn, our bodies must release insulin to reduce blood sugar levels and stabilize us.
+Overconsumption of these foods and the consistent spike and crash of blood sugar levels can lead to insulin insensitivity, which eventually leads to pre-diabetes and type 2 diabetes.

 Excessively sugary foods and carb-focused diets have been detrimental to our health.
 According to the CDC, more than 86 million people in the United States have pre-diabetes and almost 10 percent of American adults have type 2 diabetes.
 These figures have increased by more than 4 times since the 1970s.
-This diabetic trend started in the 70s because the USDA and FDA started recommending carbs to be our primary source of energy and that they should make up the largest percentage of calories in our daily diets.
+This diabetic trend started in the 70s because the USDA and FDA started recommending carbs to be our primary source of energy, saying that they should make up the largest percentage of calories in our daily diets.